-de los Ríos has published in Learning, Media and Technology, Reading Research Quarterly, Research in the Teaching of English, and English Education.
+de los Ríos has published in Reading Research Quarterly, Research in the Teaching of English, Harvard Educational Review, and Learning, Media and Technology.
 Her research on Common Core State Standards-aligned literacies in a high school ethnic studies classroom was selected for dissertation fellowships from the Ford Foundation, National Academy of Education/Spencer Foundation, and the Provost’s Office at Teachers College, Columbia University.
 In 2018, de los Ríos won two Outstanding Dissertation Awards from American Educational Research Association and was awarded the Promising Researcher Award by the Standing Committee on Research of National Council of Teachers of English (NCTE).
 Her coauthored article “Translanguaging, Coloniality, and English Classrooms” recently received the 2018 Alan C. Purves Award for an article judged as most likely to have the greatest impact on educational practice.

 As a community-engaged scholar and former high school ethnic studies teacher, she has over fifteen years of community organizing for K-12 ethnic studies efforts nationwide.
 Since 2012, she has been an integral organizer of the West Coast Ethnic Studies Summits & Assemblies (sponsored by Education for Liberation Network).
 Furthermore, she has collaborated closely with grassroots teacher activist groups like People’s Educational Movement, New York Collective of Radical Educators, and Education for Liberation Network.

 2017, Ph.D./M.Phil., Teachers College, Columbia University, New York City, NY

 Department of Arts & Humanities, Program in English Education